FREE SHIPPING ON ORDERS OVER $100

 As we come down to the wire in our comparison of the .380 ACP and 9mm, we clearly see that each caliber holds its unique profile based on size, velocity, recoil, and the potential firearms they operate within.
 So, how do you choose between the two?

 The 9mm, on the other hand, offers increased stopping power due to its larger bullet diameter and higher velocity.
-The more substantial recoil may be a setback for a few, but for many, the 9mm represents a trusted and reliable round.
+It is a more powerful round overall.
+The more substantial recoil may be a setback for a few, but for many, the 9mm represents a trusted and reliable option.
 Moreover, the broad support of the 9mm in the law enforcement community attests to its dependability and effectiveness.

 While we have dissected the attributes of two distinct calibers, your choice ultimately hangs on personal preference and comfort.
-Remember to consider the size and functionality of the firearm itself, as well as attributes such as magazine capacity, ease of carry, reliability, and the ability to handle the gun under stress also play a meaningful role in the firearm you choose.
+Barrel length is another consideration, as it affects velocity and accuracy.
+Remember to consider the size and functionality of the firearm itself, as well as attributes such as magazine capacity, ease of carry, reliability, and the ability to handle the gun under stress.

 Share